netpoe/Gus.v1/README.md

 - EBM works with _rem_ CSS units for modern browsers
 - EBM _em-base_ is set to 14px
 - EBM makes use of the _px to rems_ and the _strip-units_ Sass functions from [bourbon.io](http://bourbon.io)

+### ROADMAP

+The EBM can only keep growing, [I'm](http://twitter.com/@MadeByGus) working on a set of pre-built templates for complex dashboards and mobile applications.